 Writing is words + tone

 Tone and perception are essential parts of copywriting.

-If you promise speed and efficiency to “time poor professionals”, your copywriting is hurting your case if it takes you 1,000 words and a dozen flavours of jargon to make a point.
-That’s not fast.
-It’s not efficient.
+If you promise speed and efficiency to “time poor professionals”, your copywriting is hurting your case if you can’t make a point in fewer than 1,000 words sprinkled with a dozen flavours of jargon.

 If you promise decades of expertise, you’re hurting yourself if your blog posts offer all the insight of a paraphrased Wikipedia entry.